tzcl/stl/README.md

-# standard-library
+# Standard Template Library

-Data structures and algorithms
+Templates for data structures and algorithms (no relation to Stepanov).